 MG 101 - Introduction to Business.
 3 Credits.
 Study of the nature of business activities and problems regarding ownership, organization, management and control.
 Course content is designed to emphasize business vocabulary and explore personal characteristics and training most desirable for various areas of specialization in business.
+(PR: REA 098 or ACT Reading 18 or SAT Reading 421 or ACCUPLACER Reading 80)

 MG 102 - Introduction to Entrepreneurship.
 3 Credits.
 This course introduces individuals desiring to start and run their ownbusiness to the principles of entrepreneurship.
 Students will learn how to develop and draft business, marketing, sales, and financing plans while learning how to determine product/ service pricing.
-Discussions will focus on best business practices for start-up and future growth considerations.
+Discussions will focus on best business practices for start-up and future growth considerations.(PR: REA 098 or ACT Reading 18 or SAT Reading 421 or ACCUPLACER Reading 80)

 MG 105 - Introduction to Workplace Training.
 3 Credits.
 This course will provide an overview of the skills required in training groups and individuals in the workplace.
 How to promote a positive training climate and a needs analysis will also be discussed.
+(PR: REA 098 or ACT Reading 18 or SAT Reading 421 or ACCUPLACER Reading 80)